Hickey v McGowan: Background

 Due to his shock, the trial judge accepted that the plaintiff had no recollection of the incident before notifying the Gardai.
 The High Court judge O'Néill J. determined general damages to be €350,000, but the court's problem on appeal was based on the first defendant's liability, which was based on the second defendant's acts that caused plaintiff harm.
 The court must look at the defendants' legal standing as well as the second listed defendant's position within the school in order to take this into account.
 In the case of O'Keeffe v.
 Hickey, the parish relinquished its legal responsibility for overseeing the operation of the school.
 The school was managed by the Marist Order.
 Because the principal and teachers are both Marist Brothers, the trial judge declared the school to be a Marist institution.

 The trial judge came to the conclusion that the Marist Brothers were fully in charge of the school's daily management.
-To apply both legal analysis and fill in the providential gaps, the Trial Judge based his decision on the Supreme Court ruling in Catholic Child Welfare Society and Ors. v.
+To apply both legal analysis and fill in the providential gaps, the trial judge based his decision on the UK Supreme Court's ruling in the Catholic Child Welfare Society and Ors. v.
 Various Claimants (FC) and Ors. ("CCWS") The plaintiff did not file a lawsuit against the management, but under s.
 35(1), if one defendant caused the plaintiff significant harm, both defendants would be legally precluded from further action.
 However, the High Court judge found that the management bore only 10% of the blame.
 Regarding the employer-employee issue, the degree of the link between the two defendants was questioned.
 It was decided that a religious organisation could be made liable for any vicarious actions by a member of the order.